websauna/websauna/docs/source/narrative/crud/admin.rst

 Show view example
 -----------------

-Here is an example how ot have a custom show page for on of our models.
+Here is an example how to have a custom show page for one of our models.

 ``models.py``: